Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 Lets build a "Guess the number" function.
 This function will:

 1. Read in a number from the user
+1. If the user entered a number:
     1. Inform the user if their number is lower or higher than the random number at the top of the code above:
+1. Otherwise if the user entered a non-number, tell them it wasn't a number

 Lets write this code and place it in a function called `guess_the_number`.
 Then call the function at the bottom of the file.

+Try writing this in VS code and then compare your answer to ours below.

 <details>
 <summary> Our version at this point </summary>